Ankan-Das/Internet-of-Things/README.md

 # Internet-of-Things
-Done as a part of internship with iSMRITI in IIT Kanpur
+Done as a part of internship with iSMRITI in IIT Kanpur.